kevindelord/kevindelord.github.io/_posts/2016-04-06-integrate-swiftlint.md

 ### Setup Xcode

-To integrate SwiftLint into a Xcode project, you need to create a new `Run Script Phase`.
+To integrate SwiftLint into an existing Xcode project, you need to create a new `Run Script Phase`.

 It should be configured like this: